 To get there, we must rethink our approach to data.
 The future of this industry must be people-centered with contextual knowledge and organizational collaboration at a level never seen before.
 Only then will we realize how making data a team sport enables us to make exponential impacts, in the business and beyond.

-Our speakers shared their forward-thinking visions on data catalogs, governance, knowledge graphs, and more.
+Our speakers shared their forward-thinking visions on data catalog tools, agile data governance, knowledge graphs, and more.
 Here are some of the highlights from the event.

 5 lessons from a three-time CDO